 Formatting and Styling

-Readability is the key to preventing this catastrophe.
-Especially as a front-end developer, whose profession is to design a web page’s user experience and neatly relay information, you should ensure that your resume doubles as a sampling of your skills for the job.
+Readability is the key to preventing this.
+Especially as a front-end developer, you should ensure that your résumé doubles as a sampling of your skills for the job.

-To make your web development resume readable, use proper spacing.
-We all want to squeeze in as many work experiences and technical qualifications as possible, but you need to balance that with an eye for design, to make sure you are not handing in one big block of text.
-White space makes it easier for the reader to quickly identify the most important information, which is key to your resume not being tossed out.
+To make your web development résumé readable, use proper spacing.
+We all want to squeeze in as many work experiences and technical qualifications as possible, but you need to balance that with an eye for design to make sure you’re not handing in one big block of text.
+White space makes it easier for the reader to quickly identify the most important information, which is key to your résumé not being tossed out.

-Other best styling tips include using page breaks, bolding, bullet points, and color to make information stand out.
-But be careful when using color--less is more.
+Other styling tips include using page breaks, bolding, bullet points, and color to make information stand out.
+But be careful when using color—less is more.

-Be aware of the difference between a Curriculum Vitae (CV) and a resume.
+Be aware of the difference between a Curriculum Vitae (CV) and a résumé.
 A CV is usually two or more pages and goes into great detail on educational as well as professional achievements.
-A resume, the preferred document for most U.S. firms, should be no more than a single page and highlight only the most important career-relevant achievements.
-As one hiring manager put it, “If your resume is 4 pages or longer, I immediately resent you.”
+A resume, the preferred document for most US companies, should be no more than a single page and highlight only the most important career-relevant achievements.
+As one hiring manager put it, “If your résumé is 4 pages or longer, I immediately resent you.”

-This skills section is strategically placed near the top of your resume to draw the eyes of recruiters and rank well for the keywords recruiters and their recruiting software are searching for.
+This skills section is strategically placed near the top of your résumé to draw the eyes of recruiters and rank well for the keywords recruiters and their recruiting software are searching for.
 Just like you might be searching for a certain job title in a certain location, hiring managers are searching for developers with a particular skill set of programming languages.
-This is the place to show search engine recruiters that you are a match.
+This is the place to show search engine recruiters that you’re a match.